Developing ISIS with cmake¶

 Error: invalid package specification: ninja==1.7.2=0

-Update your conda installation using conda update
+Update your conda installation using conda update and then try again.

 If you get the following error message while testing on a Mac: